jiaaro/jiaaro/_posts/2014-08-28-Mailbox-for-mac.md

 published: true
 ---

 [*edit, 2019*]: Mailbox was discontinued shortly after dropbox acquired them.
 I've switched to [AirMail for Mac/iOS](http://airmailapp.com).
 Links in the following post updated ot point to the [wikipedia page](https://en.wikipedia.org/wiki/Mailbox_(application)) instead of the Mailbox website (which is gone).
+Original post starts after this break.

+---

 I tried Mailbox for mac recently.